Five reasons you should use SQLite in 2016

 One major downside of using BerkeleyDB is that it is very sensitive to configuration values, and getting the right page size, cache size and other settings requires deep knowledge.
 The other downside is the licensing - to read more about the BerkeleyDB license, check out Oracle's licensing page.

 For instructions on compiling a standalone Python SQLite driver for use with BerkeleyDB, check out this post.

 I hope you'll give SQLite a try.
 Don't believe the FUD about it not being production-worthy, or not being suitable for use in web-applications.

 If you'd like to read more, SQLite itself has a nice document describing when to use SQLite, which also includes a list of situations where another RDBMS would work better.
 I've also written a shorter post in the same vein called SQLite: Small.
 Fast.
 Reliable.
 Choose any three which you might also enjoy.
+I've written a python-focused post Going fast with Sqlite and Python and Peewee provides a wide range of sqlite extensions.
 Lastly, you can check out my posts tagged "sqlite" for more topical posts.

 Thanks so much for taking the time to read, I hope you'll leave a comment if you have any questions, comments or suggestions!